euwbah/much-ado-about-sonic-pi/music/untitled-spacey-music/CompositionNotes.md

 Of course, they didn't do that.
 So this restricted key modulation a lot (Which kind of explains why during the earlier periods of classical music (baroque, classical), there really wasn't any key modulation any further than two steps on the circle of fifths (id est, a major second up or down)).

 But now we have equal temperament.
-This meant that unless you have perfect pitch or a vocalist, all keys will sound and feel the same to you, respectively.
-So now we can modulate to any damn key we want, and start and end in any key.
-Well... this explains Jazz flourishing in the 19th century a *lot*.
+This meant that unless you have perfect pitch or are a vocalist, all keys will sound and feel the same to you.
+So now we can modulate to any key we want, and start and end in any key.
+This explains Jazz flourishing in the 20th century a *lot*.

 But there's a down side to tuning everything in 12 TET.
 Because now the logarithmic differences of frequencies between notes are now all the same, the characteristics of 'consonance' disappears.
 This is due to the way 12 TET is constructed:
-- Instead of having simple ratios to define what is 'consonance', 12-TET used octaves, the supposedly most consonant interval there is, and divided it into 12 parts
+- Instead of having simple ratios to define what is 'consonance', 12-TET uses octaves, the supposedly most consonant interval there is, and divides it into 12 parts
 - This means that now all the notes are irrational in relation to each other, because the 12th root of anything is without a doubt irrational, except for exponents of 12 themselves (aka octaves)

 This makes the very nice and pure sounding major third, which used to be a nice 5/4 ratio, now a 2^(4/12) : 1 (1.259921...), which is only ever so slightly sharp, although this difference of about 6 cents makes a whole world of difference.
-The 'phasing' in a C major triad of 12-TET is definitely noticeable, especially when one pays attention to the higher registers of the upper partials of the overtone series.
+The 'phasing' in a C major triad of 12-TET is evident, especially when one pays attention to the higher registers of the upper partials of the overtone series.

 **Anyways....**, so here we are: In between two vastly different worlds, where in one you have pure consonances and appropriately-tensioned dissonances in a handful of keys, and everything else is really shit, and in the other, you could modulate to any key, but all keys sound equally as shitty (but not as shitty as the non-ET) as the next.